-1 out of every 4 people will be affected by a mental illness in their lifetime.
-These are our friends, neighbors, and our family members.
-Of these, 1 out of 17, people will develop a serious mental illness such as major depression, schizophrenia, schizoaffective disorder, bipolar disorder, or borderline personality disorder.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), one out of every five U.S. adults will be affected by a mental illness in their lifetime.
+These are our friends, neighbors, and family members.
+Of these, one out of 20 U.S. adults will develop a serious mental illness such as major depression, schizophrenia, schizoaffective disorder, bipolar disorder, or borderline personality disorder.
+(2019)

 People affected by a serious mental illness have difficulty managing relationships, maintaining their home, attending work or school, and taking care of their daily needs.
 Touchstone Mental Health services are designed to meet the unique needs of members in our community with a serious mental illness who need hope, healing and opportunities to lead a full life in the community.

-Every year Touchstone helps more than 1,200 individuals regain their confidence, embrace their self-worth, find a sense of belonging and hope for their future.
-Our dedicated staff works with them to bridge the divide between community, mental and physical health, and to make it possible to move towards mental health recovery.
+Each year, Touchstone helps more than 1,600 individuals regain their confidence, embrace their self-worth, find a sense of belonging and hope for their future.
+Our dedicated staff help people connect with their community, improve their mental and physical health, and make it possible to move toward mental health recovery.

 Recovery Oriented Community Based Services